Hope Is Important: Release

 "A Film for the Future" was released as a single on 27 April 1998 with "Mince Showercap (Part 1)" and "What Am I Going to Do?", which was followed by the band performing at the Glastonbury Festival.
 "Everyone Says You're So Fragile" was released as a single on 6 July 1998 with "Mince Showercap (Part 2)" and "Theory of Achievement".
 Additional performances at other festivals, and a stint with labelmates Blur followed.
 "I'm a Message" was released as a single on 12 October 1998; two versions were released on CD: the first included "Mince Showercap (Part 3)" and "This Is Worse", while the second also had radio session versions of "Satan Polaroid" and "You've Lost Your Way".
 Music videos for "A Film for the Future", "Everyone Says You're So Fragile", and "I'm a Message" were directed by Berg.

 Hope Is Important was released on 26 October 1998 through Food Records.
 To promote the release, the band supported Ash on their European tour.
 In January and February 1999, the band toured the UK as part of the NME Premier Tour with Unkle, Delakota, and the Llama Farmers.
 A re-recorded version of "When I Argue I See Shapes" was released as a single on 1 February 1999.
 Two versions were released on CD: the first with a cover of "Palace Flophouse" (1999) by Peeps into Fairyland and a re-recorded version of "Chandelier", while the second featured the album version of "When I Argue I See Shapes", alongside "(1903-70)" and a live version of "Last Night I Missed All the Fireworks".
 The music video for "When I Argue I See Shapes" was directed by filmmaker duo James and Alex.
 In March 1999, the band performed at the Bowlie Weekender.
 Hope Is Important was released in the United States on 12 October 1999 through Odeon and Capitol Records.

 Hope Is Important was played in full in December 2008 at King Tut's Wah Wah Hut in Glasgow as part of a series of shows where the band performed all of their albums.
 It was released as a two-CD package with their second studio album 100 Broken Windows in 2002.
-"When I Argue I See Shapes" and "I'm a Message" were included on the band's first compilation album, Scottish Fiction: Best of 1997–2007 (2007), alongside the music videos for all of the album's singles.
+"When I Argue I See Shapes" and "I'm a Message" were included on the band's first greatest hits compilation album, Scottish Fiction: Best of 1997–2007 (2007), alongside the music videos for all of the album's singles.
 "When I Argue I See Shapes", "I'm Happy to Be Here Tonight", and "Everyone Says You're So Fragile" were included on the band's third compilation album, The Collection (2010).